Tractable Uncertainty-Aware Meta-Learning

-\subsubsection{Training details of \approach{} (vision case)}
+\subsection{Training details of \approach{} (vision case)}

 For all the trainings, there are $\ntasksperepoch=10$ tasks per epoch and $\batchsize=15$ context inputs per task.
 When dealing with the \trainingfim{} case, we allow half of the epochs ($5,000$) to the training \textit{before} finding the intermediate $\paramlin$ and $\priormean$ (see Algorithm~\ref{alg:meta_training_learnt_cov}), and the other half after.